 About 9 out of 10 people who get cataract surgery see better afterward, but your vision might be blurry at first while your eye recovers.

 Some people notice that colors seem brighter after cataract surgery.
-This is because the artificial lens is clear, while your natural lens had a yellow or brown tint from the cataract.
+This is because the artificial lens doesn’t have the noticeable yellow or brown tint your natural lens had from the cataract.

 Once your eye is completely healed, you might need a new prescription for glasses or contact lenses to see clearly.